StayDistributed/binding-blocks/demo/README.md

   ],
 };
 ```

-...and you want to build a component that renders city/country:
+We want to build a reusable component that renders city/country:

 ```jsx static
 import { Value } from 'binding-blocks';